Sunday, November 26, 2023

 Empress Pictures - no producer listed.
 Co-produced three films in 1969 with Josephine Estrada's Gilbert Roland Productions.

-ERB Films Inc – Executive Producers Tiks Bautista, Jun Bautista
+ERB Films Inc (c.1975) – Executive Producers Tiks Bautista, Jun Bautista

 ES